-- For students not pursuing honors, the length of the presentation should be 20 minutes, plus or minus 5 minutes.
+- For students not pursuing honors, the length of the presentation should be 15-20 minutes.
 Up to 10 minutes of questions from the audience will follow the main presentation.
 For students pursuing honors, a presentation of 30-35 minutes is a good guideline, but check with your thesis advisor who can provide more specific advice for your project. - The target audience of the presentation is the computer science faculty.
 Thus, you may assume a general computer science background, but you may not assume any knowledge specific to your project.